The County may lay off employees because of lack of work, lack of funds, reorganization, or otherwise when in the best interests of the County.

-- Periods of time during which a worker is required to be absent from his/her position by reason of an injury or disease for which he/she is entitled to and currently receiving Workers’ Compensation benefits shall be included in computing length of service for the purpose of determining that worker’s seniority rights.
+- Periods of time during which an employee is required to be absent from their position by reason of an injury or disease for which they are entitled to and currently receiving Employees’ Compensation benefits shall be included in computing length of service for the purpose of determining that employee’s seniority rights.

 - Time worked in an extra-help status shall not count as County service.

 - Time worked in a permanent, probationary, provisional, or temporary status shall count as County service.
 Part-time status shall count at the rate of one year of continuous employment for each 2080 straight-time hours worked.